McMasterRS/WARIO-Editor/README.md

 Workplace Automation and Research I/O

-A flowchart based pipeline development
+A flowchart based pipeline development suit based on the Nodz library

 ###
 ## Prerequisites